Drury Spotlight: Ann Njoki

 Hometown: Nakuru, Kenya

-Attending school 8,000 miles from home has been a great experience for Ann Njoki, who hails from the African country of Kenya.
+Attending school 8,000 miles from home has been a great experience for Ann Njoki.
+She hails from the African country of Kenya.

 “I never get homesick because I have a lot of friends and people who care about me.
 Drury is like a family to me,” she says.
 Each year, Drury welcomes international students from more than 50 countries around the world.

-Ann says there were times she would call Drury’s Admissions Office daily, and says they helped her feel connected to Drury from the very beginning.
+Ann says there were times she would call Drury’s Admissions Office daily.
+They helped her feel connected to Drury from the very beginning.